alanesq/BasicWebserver/README.md

 It is the easiest way I have found to serve web pages with control buttons, updating information, a log of activity and a clock (using NTP)
+BTW - This sketch will automatically adjust to running on either a ESP8266 or a ESP32

 <table><tr>
   <td><img src="/Images/Screenshot1.png" /></td>